tavishijain3/swish_software/README.md

 * Incorporating autofill with google autofill or Microsoft authenticator rather than from extension itself.
 * Option to store multiple profiles of a face for multi. angle authentication.
 * Incorporating decentralized authentication with the help of Block-chain and IPFS.
-* Instead of just autofilling passwords , documents can also be retrieved
+* Instead of just autofilling passwords , documents can also be retrieved.

 ---